kanai0618/kanai0618/README.md

-- 👋 Hi, I’m Satyajit, Currently working in Microsoft as a Senior Developer.
+- 👋 Hi, I’m Satyajit, Currently working in Microsoft as a Developer.
 - 👀 I’m interested in backend technologies mostly java, python.
 - 💞️ I’m looking to collaborate on any backend development.
 - 📫 How to reach me satyajit0618@gmail.com